PM "conducts mass COVID experiment on young people" | ExBulletin

 “It now seems inevitable that Delta will sweep away the unvaccinated: mostly young people.
 Although young people are at much less risk, it is not zero.
 A wave on the scale of what now seems likely will result in wasted lives.

 “One point of view, which I disagree with, was that since COVID mainly affects the elderly, it doesn’t really matter.
-It seems to have been replaced by ‘now the elderly are vaccinated, young people can get by “, which I find just as false.
+It seems to have been replaced by ‘now the elderly are vaccinated, young people can get away with it “, which I find just as wrong.

 Only young children seem to be at almost no risk.
 Either way, we are conducting the experiment so that we undoubtedly know the truth about it.